redBorder/cookbook-secor/README.md

-# Cookbook-example Cookbook
+# Secor Cookbook

-cookbook to install and configure redborder cookbook-example
+Cookbook to install and configure redborder secor

 ### Platforms